 For example, when schools began shutting down and the whole country went into lockdown, neither my wife, Mandy, nor I had to miss work or struggle to find childcare.
 When I work on my blog, my podcast, and other ventures in my home office, my wife already stays home with the kids and has done so for several years.

-And when the economy stalled and the stock market dropped like a rock, we never had to wonder how we’d pay our bills or what the future might hold.
-After all, we have a fully stocked emergency fund, and have plenty of passive income streams that aren’t tied to an employer or the stock market on any given day.
+And when the economy stalled, and the stock market dropped like a rock, we never had to wonder how we’d pay our bills or what the future might hold.
+After all, we have a fully stocked emergency fund and plenty of passive income streams that aren’t tied to an employer or the stock market on any given day.

 Teaching My Kids About Financial Independence

 Anyway, part of me has always worried that my kids wouldn’t get to learn the same financial lessons I did — at least, not in the same way.
 Because of the situation we’re in, my kids have never really lived in a modest home, and they have never had to go without.
 They have never been in a situation where we are trying to stretch the groceries for another week until payday, and in fact, the pandemic has made us rely a lot more on takeout and food delivery than we normally do.

 Regardless, I recently took some time on one of our homeschool days to map out what it takes to run and pay for a household for my kids.

 Writing It All Out

 On a giant whiteboard in my office, I created a list of most of our household bills — our mortgage payment, transportation expenses, phones, gas, insurance, utilities, and all of the taxes we pay.
 In another column, I wrote out a rough example of the amount of income it would actually take to cover those bills.

 From there, I talked with the kids about our household wants or stuff they prefer to have.
 My kids went ahead and added shoes to the list, an Xbox, and some dolls.